This annual list of the best business coaching and consulting franchises was revised and updated on June 11, 2021.

-Founded by Brad Sugars in Brisbane, Australia in 1993 and franchising since 1997, the number of locations has been up and down in recent years and currently stands at 790 (a sharp decline of 66 from the previous year’s total of 856), of which two are company-owned and 636 are located outside the US.
+Founded by Brad Sugars in Brisbane, Australia in 1993 and franchising since 1997, the number of locations has been up and down in recent years and currently stands at 723 (down from the previously reported total of 790), of which two are company-owned and 580 are located outside the US.

 2. The Alternative Board (TAB)

 The Alternative Board (TAB) understands that most local businesses aren’t large enough to have a board of directors, and yet having that kind of group of experienced business people can be invaluable to a company of even the smallest size, perhaps even more so for small businesses.